linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/15 9 From 1865 to 1945 in a Tiny Nutshell.md

 ---
-aliases:
-- From 1865 to 1945 in a Tiny Nutshell
+title: 15.9 From 1865 to 1945 in a Tiny Nutshell
-tags: null
-key_concepts: null
 parent_directory: II.
-Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke
-  Ray Dalio Full
+Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full
-cssclasses: academia
-title: '15 - Chapter 9: From 1865 to 1945 in a Tiny Nutshell'
 primary_tags:
-- very brief, eight-page chapter
-- classic domestic and international cycles
+- big debt cycles
+- world order changes
-- new orders
+- economic history
 secondary_tags:
-- classic big debt cycles
-- monetary, political, and geopolitical orders
-- boom/bust cycles
+- civil war aftermath
-- big cycle
+- industrial revolution
-- next major war
+- world war dynamics
+- monetary policy evolution
+- geopolitical conflicts
-- big increases
+- debt restructuring
-tags_extracted: '2025-12-18T18:03:19.138611'
-tags_method: max_quality_v1
+cssclasses: academia
 ---

-# 15_9_From_1865_to_1945_in_a_Tiny_Nutshell
+# 15.9 From 1865 to 1945 in a Tiny Nutshell
 ## FROM 1865 TO 1945

 ### IN A TINY NUTSHELL